Accounts & Eligibility - Former Employees & Students

 What to expect when you leave CU Boulder

-If you leave CU Boulder and don't have an ongoing role that entitles you to IT services (e.g., alum, retiree), OIT must remove your access according to the timelines.
+If you leave CU Boulder and don't have an ongoing role that entitles you to IT services (e.g., alum, retiree), OIT must remove your access according to the following timelines.

-Former Employees & Non-Payroll Affiliates
+Former Employees & Limited Employees

 When your employment or contract ends, you'll typically lose access to departmental IT services within a few days (e.g., UCB Files, SharePoint and Teams sites) and campus-provided Microsoft and Google services after approximately 30 days.